kjarnet/jb-theme-reveal/README.md

 as a sub-page of your site
 along with normal jekyll-pages that use another theme.
-This can be accomplished by
+To accoplish this,
-using a normal theme for your site in general, e.g.
+use a normal theme for your site in general
+(you can switch to a normal theme with e.g.
-`rake theme:switch name="twitter"`
+`rake theme:switch name="twitter"`).
-and then add a custom layout
+Then add a custom layout
 by adding something like
 these two pages in the \_layouts folder: